 Fentanyl Is in Maryland…

 Fentanyl is a powerful synthetic opioid.
-It is 50-times stronger than heroin and 80-100 times stronger than morphine.
-It is cheaper to produce and is often mixed into other drugs like heroin, cocaine, crack and pills before purchase.
-Fentanyl can’t be detected by sight, taste or smell.
-It is important to always practice overdose prevention.
-Synthetic opioids, including fentanyl, are now the most common drugs involved in drug overdose deaths in the U.S.
+It is 50 times stronger than heroin, and it is cheaper to produce.
+Fentanyl is often mixed into other drugs like heroin, cocaine, crack, and pills before purchase.
+Fentanyl can’t be detected by sight, taste, or smell.
+Synthetic opioids, including fentanyl and fentanyl analogs, are now the most common drugs involved in drug overdose deaths in Maryland and across the United States.

 Find out where to get a free naloxone kit near you.
 Naloxone is an easy-to-use nasal spray that can help someone who is overdosing start breathing again.
-Anyone can carry and use naloxone, you don’t need a prescription from your doctor.
-Learn more here.
+Anyone can carry and use naloxone — you don’t need a prescription from your doctor.

 Test Your Drugs